In this post, we will discuss what is Locomotive Boiler? And Its Definition, Parts, Working, Advantages, and Application of Locomotive Boiler.

 It is the head of the superheater which accepts the steam from the steam pipe.

-It is used to throw out the exhaust smoke and gases to the environment.
+It is used to throw out exhaust smoke and gases into the environment.
 The length of the chimney is very small in this boiler.

 Boiler Mountings and Accessories of Locomotive Boiler

 Locomotive boiler mountings and accessories are as follows: